Magro History, Family Crest & Coats of Arms

 Magro Settlers in United States in the 20th Century

-- Carlo Magro, aged 48, who emigrated to the United States from Casselvaccio, Italy, in 1907
+- Carlo Magro, aged 48, who immigrated to the United States from Casselvaccio, Italy, in 1907

 - Antonino Magro, aged 17, who landed in America from Calatafima, Sicily, in 1909

-- Antonino Magro, aged 47, who emigrated to America from Calatafino, Palermo, in 1909
+- Antonino Magro, aged 47, who immigrated to America from Calatafino, Palermo, in 1909

-- Antonio Magro, aged 6, who emigrated to the United States from Portici, Italy, in 1912
+- Antonio Magro, aged 6, who immigrated to the United States from Portici, Italy, in 1912

 - Agata Magro, aged 26, who landed in America from Palermo, Sicily, in 1912